sanjay-azad/en/docs/ai.md

 **Science:** Anything which is systematic and objective comes under science.
 All sorts of knowledge - true or untrue, if it has been derived by following a systematic procedure and if it is objective in nature, ie, can be imparted through teaching with zero variability - then this knowledge is scientific.
 There is a lot of doubt around the utility and contribution of science - mostly because its definition is not clear to the public, and partly because it has been used by the human greed to exploit resources.

+{: .note }
 Mathematics is science, counting system is science, language is science, psychology is science - as they are based on conventions or theories that are objective (or we have made them so).

 As soon as there is a subjectivity in a knowledge, it goes outside science, eg, spirituality - which is based on personal experience, and there is no way to reporduce the exact same result on two diffeernt persons (at least for now).
 The belief, in India, that if a cat crosses our way - it results in a bad journey, is not scientific and is, in fact, a superstition.
 Why?
 Because this fact is not reproducible.
 We are not downgrading it from kowledge.
 It remains a knowledge as somebody or a group of people (let's say 100 out of 1000) might have experienced this correlation.
 But, that does not make it a scientific fact.
-So is the case of spiritual experiences, beliefs and encounters.
+So is the case of personal experiences, beliefs and encounters.

 So, the scope of science is ever increasing as we encapsulate & systemetize more and more of our *life* knowledge, and make it objective (worthy to be imparted with zero variability).
 Thus, we accept that the Science is always limited - purposefully, as it does not accept any subjectivity.
 Also, it need not be error free.
-The catch here is that, while relying on science - we are relying on our sense organs, which are not fool-proof.
+The catch here is that - while relying on the objectivity of science, we are relying on our sense organs, which are not fool-proof.

+{: .highlight }
 There is intelligence in both of them - life & science.
 It's just that science is more structured, definite and limited.
 There are a few measures of intelligence - understanding patterns, decision making, language understanding, will-power and emotions.
 Emotions and belief-framing are the least understood aspects of intelligence as per science - as there is a lot of variability.